What Is Airway Bill (AWB) In International Shipping?

 Every mode of international shipping requires legal documentation, and air freight doesn’t fall short.
 One important documentation in air cargo shipping is the Airway Bill.

-The Airway Bill is a document that is sent alongside cargo shipped by any international carrier, which also is a mode of tracking the package.
+The Airway Bill Number or the Airway Bill is a document that is sent alongside cargo shipped by any international carrier, which also is a mode of tracking the package.
 It also acts as a proof of receipt by the airline as well as a contract between your carrier partner and shipper company.

 How Is Airway Bill Different From Bill Of Lading?